rerun-io/rerun/docs/content/reference/migration/migration-0-21.md

 ### Types and fields got renamed from `.*space_view.*`/`.*SpaceView.*` to `.*view.*`/`.*View.*`

-Various types and fields got changed to refer to "views" rather than "views".
+Various types and fields got changed to refer to "views" rather than "space views".
 This exclusively affects the Python blueprint sdk:

 #### Field/argument changes: